Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 - Buyer: Our revenue target has increased, but our marketing budget has not.
 We’ve got to do more with less.
 So, better selling skills is a big part of that answer.

-But only once your first question acknowledges that the buyer is already well into their journey.
+But only once your first discovery question for sales acknowledges that the buyer is already well into their journey.
 Meet them where they stand.

 Never assume that what you learned at the beginning of the sales process remains true.